-By Albert Easton Actex Publications (2014)
+By Albert Easton

+Actex Publications (2014)

-Students will also be required to purchase a digital Imprint package from the bookstore, which contains other source materials.
+Students are also required to purchase a digital Imprint package from the bookstore which contains other source materials.

-Students are responsible for checking the course OWL site (http://owl.uwo.ca) on a regular basis for news and updates.
-This is the primary method by which information will be disseminated to all students in the class.
+Students are responsible for checking the course OWL site (http://owl.uwo.ca) on a regular basis for course material and updates.
+This is the primary method by which information will be distributed to all students in the class.